-The winery makes about eight to ten thousand bottles of Babaresco per year.
+The winery makes about eight to ten thousand bottles of Barbaresco per year, which in fact is all released as Riserva.
 They make the previously mentioned Riserva Rose delle Casasse from a vineyard called Casasse which is in Neive though it was not granted status as an official cru or “menzioni” for the DOCG.
 The original vines in the vineyard were planted in 1913 and the subsequent replantings were made from massale selections from those old vines.
 Currently there are .4 hectare of vines from 1913, .2 planted in 2008 and .8 planted in 2009.
-There are some who claim that Nebbiolo Rose is genetically distinct from Nebbiolo and a separate grape entirely (though related) though others believe it is just a clone of Nebbiolo.
-Natale believes the latter, that it is a clone of Nebbiolo.
-Their second Barbaresco RIserva “Quindicianni” is a blend of fruit from Casasse and Bricco di Treiso.
-The Nebbiolo from Casasse is Rose clone and the Nebbiolo from Bricco di Treiso is the Michet clone.
-After ageing in cask for five years followed by an additional ten years in the bottle before release, hence the “Quindicianni,” fifteen years.
+There are some who claim that Nebbiolo Rose is genetically distinct from Nebbiolo and a separate grape entirely (though related), though others believe it is just a different clone of Nebbiolo.
+Natale believes the latter.